pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :alt: Rupture propagation and tractions of a simple dynamic rupture source with uniform rake tractions

-    Rupture propagation speed of a simple dynamic source model with a uniform rake.
-Contour lines show the propagation of the rupture front.
+    Rupture propagation speed of a simple dynamic source model.
+Contour lines are isochrones of the rupture front.

 Slip distribution